natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/SK60B.md

 * Lack of cockpit protection: pilot knock-out is incredibly common in head-on engagements
 * Slow acceleration
 * No integral offensive armament, requiring gun pods
-* No tracers in any belt - It can be tricky to lead the guns at first

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->